-27).
+In 2011, the European Society of Radiation Oncologists (ESTRO), the European Organisation for Research and Treatment of Cancer (EORTC) and the European Association of Urology (EAU) issued clinical guidelines for low-dose-rate brachytherapy for prostate cancer patients with a low-risk profile, where extra-prostatic tumour extension was excluded (27).
 In the EAU guidelines for 2012, low-dose-rate brachytherapy is recommended for prostate cancer patients in the low-risk group (3).
 This is regarded as standard treatment in the countries where the method is used (28).
 The EAU judges the underlying data as evidence level 2b (knowledge based on at least one well-designed study without randomisation).
 In Norway, low-dose-rate brachytherapy is regarded as equivalent to radical surgery in the national action programme for treatment of prostate cancer (17).

 The goals of low-dose-rate brachytherapy are local disease control, reduction in the risk of metastases and maintaining a good quality of life.
 Because of the good prognosis, the adverse effects and quality of life of the patients and their preferences are key aspects of the method (27, 28).
 Patients must be carefully selected to maintain a low morbidity profile.

 In order to prevent overtreatment, there should be guidelines for the commencement of treatment, both at the time of diagnosis and in connection with progression during active surveillance.
 However, the criteria for selecting and monitoring these patients are not clear.
 We have therefore concentrated on those wanting targeted primary treatment.
-There is also a risk of a primary tumour being underestimated and undertreated, as was demonstrated in a randomised study where patients under active survillance had significantly reduced cause-specific survival compared with those who had had radical surgery (
+There is also a risk of a primary tumour being underestimated and undertreated, as was demonstrated in a randomised study where patients under active survillance had significantly reduced cause-specific survival compared with those who had had radical surgery (21).

 In our literature search, we found that there were limited adverse effects after low-dose-rate brachytherapy.
 The treatment is not suitable for patients with obstructive urination problems – their symptoms will be exacerbated.
 They should be offered other curative treatment.
-The risk of secondary cancer of the rectum or urinary bladder is not higher than the risk in the normal population, so treatment of young patients does not appear to be contraindicated (
+The risk of secondary cancer of the rectum or urinary bladder is not higher than the risk in the normal population, so treatment of young patients does not appear to be contraindicated (8).

 International randomised studies of low-dose-rate brachytherapy have not been conducted, and it is improbable that any will be (29, 30).
 This is due to the biology of prostate cancer.
 The frequency of recurrence in low-risk patients is low, and the probability of significant differences developing after 15 – 20 years of follow-up is limited.
 The patients’ other treatment preferences may also make randomisation difficult (31).